danysz/android-guidelines/project_and_code_guidelines.md

 ### 2.4.2 Espresso tests

-Every Espresso test class usually targets an Activity, therefore the name should match the name of the targeted Activity followed by `Test`, e.g. `SignInActivityTest`
+Every Espresso test class usually targets an Activity, therefore the name should match the name of the targeted Activity prefixed by `Test`, e.g. `TestActivitySignIn`

 When using the Espresso API it is a common practice to place chained methods in new lines.